conradsch1/110_circuit_simulator/README.md

 You have to have both files downloaded on your computer for the calls to the test file to work.

 Also, you can find more information and the pdf write-up/instrunctions on the CMU 15-110 course website.

+When you download the files you have to keep the names for the imports to work properly.